simsam8/INF264-project1/report.md

 to use Stratisfied Kfold.

+\newpage

 ## Results

-Training and test is split 80/20
+Training and test is split 80/20.

-For calculating performance, I used the metric accuracy score from sklearn.
+For calculating performance, I used the metric accuracy_score from sklearn.
 It is used in both validation and testing.

+The program was runned 5 times, test results can be found at the end of this section.
+I choose to leave out the cross validation results for each possible model in the report.
+These results can be found by running the program with the given seed of the run.

 Results on each run seems pretty consistent.
 Run 1 and 3 has a better accuracy score on validation than test.